-Model organization, the generation cycle, and function/method signatures:
+Model organization, the tick cycle, and function/method signatures:

-SLiM models consist of a set of callbacks, which are called by SLiM.
-All models contain initialize() callbacks, and most contain early() events, late() events, and fitness() callbacks; those types will be covered here.
+SLiM models consist of a set of events and callbacks, which are called by SLiM.
+All models contain initialize() callbacks, and many contain first() events, early() events, late() events, and mutationEffect() callbacks.
 There are also some more obscure callback types which are covered in the SLiM manual but not here.

-SLiM calls each callback type at a specific point in the generation cycle.
+SLiM calls each event/callback type at a specific time.
 All initialize() callbacks are called just once, when the model is initialized.
-Other callbacks are called by SLiM at specific points in each generation cycle, depending upon whether the model type is Wright-Fisher (WF) (the default) or non-Wright-Fisher (nonWF):
+Other callbacks are called by SLiM at specific points in each tick cycle (SLiM's main loop), depending upon whether the model type is Wright-Fisher (WF) (the default) or non-Wright-Fisher (nonWF):